 Another way to tell which sort of cactus you have is to look carefully at the flowers, which can bloom anytime in the fall or early winter.
 Sticking out from each blossom, the cluster of long, thin anthers will be tipped with pollen.
 If the color of the pollen is yellow, you more than likely have a Thanksgiving cactus, and if it's pink, you've got a Christmas cactus.

 When figuring out which one of these cacti you have growing in your house, consider the age of your plant for some hints.
 In recent years, all sorts of new varieties have been produced with characteristics that blur the differences between the two species.
 These are what you're more likely to find for sale nowadays, instead of the original species-type plants.
 So if your plant is a young one from a garden center or grocery store, chances are it's a major mishmash between Christmas and Thanksgiving cacti, and maybe a few other related species.

 But if Grandma gave you a cutting off that 50-year-old plant growing on her kitchen counter, you might actually have a straight-up Thanksgiving or Christmas cactus with nothing else mixed in.
-It's also possible it could be a plant called Hatiora gaertneri (formerly classified as Rhipsalidopsis gaertneri), which is yet another look-alike that's commonly known as the Easter cactus ($20, Etsy) because it typically blooms in spring.
+It's also possible it could be yet another look-alike plant known as the Easter cactus ($25, Etsy) because it typically blooms in spring.

-Whether you have a Thanksgiving cactus or a Christmas cactus or something with a blended pedigree, you will enjoy these plants for what they are: easy-to-grow houseplants that often grace the holidays with their lovely flowers.
-Plus these long-lived plants can be passed down from generation to generation or shared with friends from a simple stem cutting rooted in a bit of damp potting soil.
+Whether you have a Thanksgiving cactus or a Christmas cactus or something with a blended pedigree, you'll enjoy these plants for what they are: easy-to-grow houseplants that often grace the holidays with their lovely flowers.
+Plus, these long-lived plants can be passed down from generation to generation or shared with friends from a small stem cutting rooted in a bit of damp potting soil.